HistoryThis section has been translated automatically.

-- Use of oral antihistamines .
-Systemic antihistamines can be used for severe itching.
-The older sedative antihistamines (e.g. Dimetinden or Clemastin 1 tbl/day) are already considered safe during the 1st trimenon.
-Non-sedating antihistamines can be used in the 2nd/3rd trimenon or during lactation (e.g. loratadine, cetericine).
+Use of oral antihistamines .
+Systemic antihistamines can be used if itching is severe.
+The older sedating antihistamines (e.g., dimetindene or clemastine 1 tbl./day) are considered safe even during the 1st trimester.
+Non-sedating antihistamines can be used in the 2nd/3rd trimester or during lactation (e.g., loratadine, cetericine).

-- In the case of considerable eruption pressure with a considerable tendency to blister formation as well as intolerable itching with sleep disturbances, non-halogenated glucocorticoids e.g. prednisolone in a dosage of 0.5-1.0 mg/kg bw/day p.o. are indicated.
-See also " Pregnancy, Prescription drugs".
+In cases of significant eruption pressure with a considerable tendency to blistering as well as intolerable pruritus with sleep disturbances, non-halogenated glucocorticoids e.g. prednisolone in a dosage of 0.5-1.0 mg/kg bw/day p.o. are indicated.
+See below " Pregnancy, drug prescriptions".

-In case of therapy resistance, IVIG has been successfully used several times for therapy resistance.
+In case of therapy resistance, IVIG has been successfully used several times.

-- In case of resistance to therapy, an immunapharesis may be necessary during pregnancy and postpartum an intensified immunosuppressive therapy.
+In case of therapy resistance, immunapharesis may be necessary during pregnancy and intensified immunosuppressive therapy postpartum.

-- Other alternatives, such as intravenous shock therapy with cyclophosphamide, plasmapheresis or dapsone are effective in cases of refractory therapy.
-However, they should be used postpartum.
+Other alternatives, such as intravenous shock therapy with cyclophosphamide, plasmapheresis, or dapsone are effective in refractory cases.
+However, use should be postpartum.

 Progression/forecastThis section has been translated automatically.

-As a rule, no vital danger for mother and child.
-A flare-up of the disease at the time of birth is not unusual (short-term increase in system therapy!).
+Usually no vital danger for mother and child.
+A flare-up of the disease at the time of delivery is not uncommon (short-term increase in systemic therapy!).
 Spontaneous healing 2-3 weeks after delivery.

-If the disease persists or if it first manifests several weeks to months after delivery, a placental tumor should be excluded.
+Placental tumor should be excluded if the disease persists or if it first manifests several weeks to months after delivery.

-Recurrences are possible in subsequent gravidities, under hormonal contraception or with the onset of menses.
-Caution with progestogen-containing contraceptives post partum.
+Recurrences are possible in subsequent gravidities, under hormonal contraception, or with the onset of menses.
+Caution with progestin-containing contraceptives post partum.
 Risk for development of autoimmune disease appears increased.

-The fetal prognosis is favorable.
-In 20% of cases increased premature birth rate as well as the development of so-called "small -fordate-babies" (chronic placental insufficiency).
+Fetal prognosis is favorable.
+Increased preterm birth rate in 20% of cases as well as development of so-called "small -fordate-babies" (chronic placental insufficiency).

 Note(s)This section has been translated automatically.